Biplane fighter aces

 “Me109 destroyed Yellow-nose.
 Got burst at his No.2.
 Was jumped at 17,000 feet [5200m] by four 109s.
 Had no ammo, was forced to do dummy attacks.”

-There’s some confusion regarding these claimed and according to some sources Tilley is credited with a alternatively a destroyed, a damaged or a shared damaged while Mejor is credited with a destroyed or a shared damaged!
+There’s some confusion regarding these claimed and according to some sources Tilley is alternatively credited with a destroyed, a damaged or a shared damaged while Mejor is credited with a destroyed or a shared damaged!

 Capitano Franco Lucchini’s flight of the 10o Gruppo Macchis went to the aid of the Ju 87s, which were being pursued by five fighters identified as Spitfires, while Capitano Roberto Dagasso’s 9o Gruppo fighters engaged others which were attacking the Ju 88s.
 Tenente Luigi Giannella (84a Squadriglia in MM7815) claimed two Spitfires shot down and also reported seeing a German aircraft in difficulties, watching the pilot bale out into the sea near Pozzallo.
 Two more Spitfires were claimed shot down by Capitano Dagasso and Tenente Ado Bonuti (97a Squadriglia).